timstackblock/webAutomation/README.md

-# Selenium 4 - UI Tests Project
+# Selenium 4 - UI Tests

-This is an Automation project using Selenium Webdriver 4.11 version and MVN
+This is simple Automation using Selenium Webdriver 4.11 version and MVN